Xilorole/raptgen/README.md

 % pipenv install
 ```

 The install time was about 10 minutes on MacbookPro 2020 Core i5 16G.
 You may also need to install `cairo` library to generate profile hmm image.
 For mac OS X, it can be installed by `brew install cairo && brew install pango`.
-For Ubuntu `sudo apt-get install -y libcairo2` would work.
+For Ubuntu, `sudo apt-get install -y libcairo2` would work.

 ## Quickstart

-All scripts has `--help` command that print the options and the arguments if required.
+All scripts have `--help` command that prints the options and the arguments if required.
 For example,

 ```shell
 % python scripts/multiple.py --help